 This is why the absence of any mention of a wife is important.
 Theoretically, because a typical woman is more in touch with her Eros, a marital relationship balances out what had been lacking in the man.
-The peur aeternus avoid marriage, because his Eros, his love and feeling, is tied up with either the personal mother, archetypal mother, or likely both.
+The peur aeternus avoid marriage, because his Eros, his love and feeling, is tied up with either the mother.
 This tangle, has simultaneous aspects of the feminine archetype functioning: The real life woman would be his vehicle towards overcoming the mother complex, while it is the mother archetype itself which imposes the block.

-There are a whole slew of nuances at this point, because whatever woman a man comes into contact with with have her own unconsciousness as well.
+There are a whole slew of nuances at this point, because whatever woman a man comes into contact with, will have her own unconsciousness as well.
 Von Franz explains how, in many cases, women respond to a man with a mother complex by taking on the devouring role.
 This creates a cycle, whereby a man is affirmed by his initial excuse, and runs off.

 The implementation of Anti-Natalism in an individual psychology would promote animus ideas like: